Canon G1 X vs M100

 |Canon G9 X Mark II||-||stereo||mono||-||-||micro||2.0||Y||Y||Y|

 It is notable that the G1X has a hotshoe, while the M100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So what is the bottom line?
 Which of the two cameras – the Canon G1 X or the Canon M100 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon PowerShot G1 X:

 - Easier framing: Has an optical viewfinder for image composition and settings control.